-The commonwealth had a healthy Stabilization Fund balance of \$2.1 billion prior to fiscal 2009 that it was able to rely on during the fiscal downturn.
-The commonwealth was able to partially rebuild the Stabilization Fund in fiscals 2011 and 2012 to \$1.65 billion, but made several withdrawals in the fiscal years since then.
-In fiscal 2015, the legislature also voted to keep statutory excess capital gains totaling \$331 million in the general fund rather than depositing them into the Stabilization Fund, which ended the year with a balance of \$1.25 billion; fiscal 2016 budgeted figures reflect a similar ending balance, with no planned draw.
-That amount is still adequate to deal with unforeseen circumstances, but future Stabilization Fund draws would reflect the commonwealth's challenges in getting to structural balance and eliminating the use of one-time resources in the budget.
+The Commonwealth had a healthy Stabilization Fund balance of \$2.1 billion prior to fiscal 2009 that it was able to rely on during the fiscal downturn.
+The Commonwealth was able to partially rebuild the Stabilization Fund in fiscal 2011 and 2012 to \$1.65 billion, but made several withdrawals in the fiscal years since then.
+In fiscal 2015, the legislature also voted to keep statutory excess capital gains totaling \$331 million in the general fund rather than depositing them into the Stabilization Fund, which ended the year with a balance of \$1.25 billion.
+The fiscal 2016 balance rose slightly to \$1.29 billion, an amount that is still adequate to deal with unforeseen circumstances.
+Future Stabilization Fund draws would reflect the commonwealth's challenges in getting to structural balance and eliminating the use of one-time resources in the budget.
+The Stabilization Fund balance is projected to increase slightly to \$1.3 billion at the end of fiscal 2017.